Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 The

-Lockheed C-130 Hercules is a four-engine turboprop
+Lockheed C-130 Hercules is a four-engine

-aircraft.
-The versatile airframe has found uses in a variety of other
+[You must be registered and logged in to see this link.] has found uses in a variety of other

 forces worldwide.
 Over 40 models and variants of the Hercules serve with